 In addition, Vedantam and UB RENEW are investigating tire recycling with another DEC grant.
 The team will explore options for the beneficial use of whole tires and tire byproducts, ways to improve waste tire recycling infrastructure, and policy options to increase the marketability of secondary tire-based materials and products.

-The United Nations’ sustainable development goals lay out global priorities for sustainability—and serve as a framework for how UB approaches sustainability too.
-In his research, Debu Talukdar, professor of marketing, explores social and economic issues related to these goals.
-He has studied the high costs of living in Nairobi’s slums and published research with The World Bank showing how several Kenyan cities do not provide universal access to basic infrastructure.
+The United Nations’ sustainable development goals lay out global priorities—and serve as a framework for how UB approaches sustainability, too.
+In his research, Debu Talukdar, professor of marketing, explores related social and economic issues.
+He has studied the high cost of living in Nairobi’s slums and published research with The World Bank showing a lack of access to basic infrastructure in several Kenyan cities.
 Talukdar has presented his findings at the Sustainability and Development Conference, among other forums.

-In addition, Talukdar is also affiliated with UB RENEW and has studied consumer behavior related to sustainability—specifically, how economic policies impact help or hinder sustainable economic development by shifting consumer or industry behavior.
+In addition, Talukdar is affiliated with UB RENEW and has studied consumer behavior around sustainability and economic development.
 His research has been cited by scholars in economics, environmental policy, public health, law, management and other fields.